LSeu-Open/AIEnhancedWork/Docs/Foundation_Models.md

 <br>

-### Multimodal Large Language Models
+### Omni Large Language Models

-Beyond just image and text, Multimodal Large Language Models (MLLMs) can **process a wider array of data formats, including audio, video, and time-series data.** This enables them to perform more complex tasks like video-to-text conversion and audio-based reasoning, offering a more comprehensive approach to multimodal data integration.
+Beyond just image and text, Omni Large Language Models (OLLMs) can **process a wider array of data formats, including audio, video, and time-series data.** This enables them to perform more complex tasks like video-to-text conversion and audio-based reasoning, offering a more comprehensive approach to multimodal data integration.

 > [!NOTE]
 > The models are ranked according to their **[Open VLM Leaderboard](https://huggingface.co/spaces/opencompass/open_vlm_leaderboard) average score (higher score is better)**.